-The Hall has always attracted the eyes of the darker and more sinister stories, especially since the legends started to cross the sea that lies so dark and rough just ahead.
+The Loftus Hall has always attracted the eyes of the darker and more sinister stories, especially since the legends started to cross the sea that lies so dark and rough just ahead.
 It even featured as the plays were they shot the horror movie, The Lodgers.

 The Lodgers from 2017 is an Irish Gothic horror film by David Turpin and Brian O’Malley.
 It stars Charlotte Vega, Bill Milner and Eugene Simon.
-If you like eerily dark and hauntingly beautiful movies like The Others or newer one like Crimson Peak, The Lodgers will be an obvious next escape to a haunted house through the television.
+If you like eerily dark and hauntingly beautiful movies like The Others or newer one like Crimson Peak, The Lodgers will be an obvious next escape to a haunted house…

 According to the legend, on a dark and stormy night, a mysterious stranger came to the house on horseback.
 He went straight to the hall, asking for shelter, claiming that his ship ran ashore in the rough sea.
-The Tottenham family, who lived there at the time, invited him in.
+The Tottenham family, who lived there at the time, invited the strange in.

 The young daughter, Lady Anne Tottenham met this stranger, and instantly took a liking to him.
 And he to her.
 And soon they became very close.
 In some accounts, they even became lovers.

-On one particular evening, she played cards with the mysterious visitor.
+On one particular evening, she played cards with the mysterious visitor in one of the rooms of Loftus Hall.
 In the game, each player received 3 cards apart from Anne who was only dealt 2 by the mystery man.
 A butler serving the Tottenham family at the table was just about to question the man when Anne bent down to pick another card from the floor which she must have been dropped.

-She died in the very room in 1775.
-When she died, they could not straighten her body, and she had to be buried in the same sitting position she died in.
+No matter what the reason was and what happened that night at Loftus Hall we will probably never know for sure.
+What we do know is that Anne died in the very room in 1775.
+She died sitting and when she died, they could not straighten her body out, and she had to be buried in the same sitting position she died in.

 The Paranormal Reports

 Now, that is one hell of a story.
 And a pretty crazy one at that.
 But the reports of strange encounters and supposed evidence of the paranormal still keeps coming, even after all this time.

 There are stuff though, that are without a question just very creepy.
 Like when during a renovation of the house years later in recent times, the skeleton of an infant was discovered in the walls.
 What the story behind this could be, only the dead knows.

 Throughout the years, the hall has been a lot.
-A castle, a convent, a school and under attack.
+A castle, a convent, a school and under attack from foreign invaders.
 Today it remains as a tourist attraction.
 A dark one at that, embracing its history and people travelling from all over the world to take part in paranormal investigations following Ghost Adventures with Zak Bagans, Aaron Goodwin and Nick Groff.
 But know, in the summer of 2020, the Hall will once again close its doors for visitors.
 And the answers we seek will maybe never be answered.